What to Watch for – Caterpillars on Blackberries

 Despite the fact that they were nearly mature, I still wanted to remove the caterpillars from my plants.
 The amount a caterpillar eats is proportional to their size, so caterpillars eat the most volume of plant tissue when they are their biggest–during their last instar.

-Caterpillar populations are typically clusted on one or a few plants in an area.
-In fact, it’s likely that all the caterpillars on my plant hatched from eggs laid in a mass by a single moth.
-In commercial fields, this means that hand removeal, selective pruning, or spot treatments are often the least costly and most effective means to manage caterpillars in the fall.
+Caterpillar populations are typically clustered on one or a few plants in an area.
+It’s likely that all the caterpillars on my plant hatched from eggs laid in a mass by a single moth.
+In commercial fields, this means that hand removal, selective pruning, or spot treatments are often the least costly and most effective means to manage caterpillars in the fall.
 See the NC Agricultural Chemicals Manual for recommended conventional and organicall acceptable materials.
 In the home garden, hand removal of the caterpillars is the easiest means of control.
 However, wear gloves with removing caterpillars as some of the species that feed on berries have irritating or stinging hairs!
 After removing the caterpillars from the plants, drop them in soapy water or step on them to kill them.